prasannasv/isha-carpool/README.md

 ### Bootstrap &amp; Jquery
 I guess, these are no-brainers.

-## Server - App that serves html and json blobs
+## Server - App that serves static files, dynamic html and json blobs
 ### Language
 Chose Java as I am super fluent with it.